 Attorney Rod Mastandrea is a reputable criminal defense attorney serving clients throughout Cleveland and all surrounding cities.
 With over ten years of experience representing clients, our law firm has extensive knowledge about the criminal justice system and how unfair it can be to innocent arrestees.

 It is no secret that law enforcement officers engage in misconduct that directly violates the rights of Cleveland residents.
 To make matters worse, prosecutors bring up false charges or inflate charges against defendants.
-The best way you can protect yourself in this situation is by hiring an experienced criminal defense attorney from Mastandrea Law.
+The best way you can protect yourself in this situation is by hiring an experienced criminal defense attorney from Mastandrea Law, LLC.

 Rod Mastandrea has over ten years of experience helping clients throughout Cleveland fight their cases in court.
 Some of the cases he can handle include: